Chapter II: Planning a Cochrane Review

 • Cochrane authors are expected to follow Cochrane policy for avoiding and declaring potential conflicts of interest.

-This chapter should be cited as: Cumpston M, Chandler J. Chapter II: Planning a Cochrane Review.
+Cite this chapter as: Cumpston M, Flemyng E. Chapter II: Planning a Cochrane Review [last updated August 2023].
 In: Higgins JPT, Thomas J, Chandler J, Cumpston M, Li T, Page MJ, Welch VA (editors).
-Cochrane Handbook for Systematic Reviews of Interventions version 6.4 (updated August 2023).
-Cochrane, 2023.
+Cochrane Handbook for Systematic Reviews of Interventions version 6.5.
+Cochrane, 2024.
 Available from www.training.cochrane.org/handbook.

 II.1 Undertaking a Cochrane Review